SamuelZheng11/WooliesXCodingChallenge/README.md

 **Output:** Lowest cost for that trolley

 ##### Thoughts
-I thought this problem was very interesting :)\
+I thought this problem was very interesting :) (On later passes I noticed that this could leverage an interperter like pattern to evaluate the lowest trolley price)\
-Initially my thoughs was to weight each component of the `Specials` so that I could generate a mapping of how heavily each `Special` affected the prices of each Product (and ultimalty by extension the TrolleyTotal)
+Initially my thoughs was to start with the base case (where I dont have any specials) where the lowest total is just the sum of all the products in cart.
+Then I considered one `special`, followed by 2 then 3 to which I came to the realisation that this problem is about which `speical` to apply when.

-However for simplicty and as a (moderate solution/first solution) a `greedy` algorithm was used, where at each step we apply the most cost saving `Special` on the Trolley.
+For simplicty and as a (moderate/first solution) a `greedy` algorithm was used, where at each step we apply the most cost saving `Special` on the Trolley.

 The steps essentially looks like this:
 - Calculate the savings of each `Special`